canonical/checkbox/tools/release/README.md

 '2.9.0-dev38
 ```

-This script can generate the version for any packaging we support and can also
+The get\_version module can generate the version for any packaging we support
-be called from the CLI.
-The idea is that each commit since the last tag is
+and can also be called from the CLI.
+The idea is that each commit done since
-categorized using the postfix included in the commit message and the version is
+the last tag is categorized using the postfix included in the commit message
-calculated as follows:
+and the version is calculated as follows:
 - **Infra:** are changes to our CI/CD infrastructure, they are ignored
 - **Bugfix:** are bugfixes, the patch number is incremented
 - **New:** are new backward compatible features, the minor version is incremented
 - **Breaking:** are new breaking changes, the major version number is incremented

-> **_NOTE:_** If any commit is in a different format the script will complain
+> **_NOTE:_** If any commit is in a different format, the script will complain
-about it by logging it to the stderr.
-Don't ignore these messages, double check
+> about it by logging it to the stderr.
+Don't ignore these messages: double check
-what was changed in the problematic commits and re-calculate the version
+> what was changed in the problematic commits and re-calculate the version
-accordingly
+> accordingly

 ## Tag the release

-First you need to understand what tag to push.
-You can use the previously
+First you need to determine the version string for the tag.
-described scipt to do so:
+You can use the previously described script to do so:

 - Clone the repository and get the version
   ```bash